 WaterWorks soft-launched in early 2020 and has achieved the following successes to date:

 - FINRA Registration: Obtained FINRA registration for the WaterWorks funding portal.
-There are currently fewer than 55 funding portals memberships issued nationwide.

 - Team: Built a strong leadership team and advisory board including previous government officials as well as water and finance professionals.

 - Funding Portal Launch: WaterWorks’ funding portal is live, fully operational, and available to host offerings.

 - Strategic Partnerships: Partnered with various water organizations, including: Cleveland Water Alliance, The Water Council, TMA BlueTech, Accelerate H2O and WaterStart.

 “By helping investors find opportunity and water innovators find capital, WaterWorks is building a nationwide community that can help speed innovative solutions to market.”

 Ms. Browner served as Assistant to President Obama and Director of the White House Office of Energy and Climate Change Policy, where she oversaw the coordination of environmental, energy, climate, transport, and related policy across the U.S. federal government.
 From 1993 through 2001, Ms. Browner served as the Administrator of the Environmental Protection Agency.
 Prior to that, from 1991 through 1993, Ms. Browner served as Secretary of Environmental Regulation in Florida.
 Carol M. Browner is currently Senior Counselor at ASG and serves as chair of the League of Conservation Voters Board of Directors and the Sustainability Chair of the Board of Directors for Bunge Limited.